Mrunal Dusanis

 Mrunal Dusanis (born 20 June 1988) is a Marathi actress.
 She is known for her lead roles in Marathi television programs.

 Early life

 She was born in Nashik, Maharashtra.
 She did her schooling from Maratha High School and later went to HPT College, Nashik.
-She completed a degree in Masters in Journalism.
+She completed a degree in Masters in journalism.

 Personal life

 She married Neeraj More in 2016 who is a software engineer by profession.
-In March 2022, she was blessed with a baby girl.
+In March 2022, she had a baby girl.

 Career

 She has started her career with Ekta Kapoor's serial Maziya Priyala Preet Kalena.
 After that, she appeared in Tu Tithe Me on Zee Marathi.
 In 2015, she appeared in Assa Sasar Surekh Bai serial that aired on Colors Marathi.
 In 2018, she was seen in Sukhachya Sarini He Mann Baware serial as Anushri.
+Since 2024, she is appearing in Lagnanantar Hoilach Prem as Nandini Jeeva Deshmukh serial that airs on Star Pravah.